Chandanchaurasiya55/calculator/README.md

 My first javascript project

-hiii this is calculator ui
+hiii this is calculator ui code in HTML5